stefanrunarsson/RDSHConnectionLogging/README.md

 # RDSH Connection Logging

-Before using ensure to update the required variables for the site Requires (to be installed on the RDSH hosts):
+Before using ensure to update the required variables for the site.
+Also update the office names down in the switch as needed.

+Requires (to be installed on the RDSH hosts):
  - Either SQLcmd or SQLPowershell
  - PSTerminalServices powershell module